Automated Control Chart Generation and Calculation: Production SPC Pipeline Architecture

 }

-Data Ingestion, Validation & Rule Application
+Data Ingestion, Validation, and Rule Application

 Data ingestion requires strict schema validation before any statistical operation occurs.
 Missing values, sensor dropouts, and timestamp misalignment must be handled through deterministic imputation or explicit exclusion flags logged to the quality management system.
 Once validated, the calculation layer applies Western Electric or Nelson rules for special cause detection, mapping zone violations to standardized alarm codes.
 For facilities operating under IATF 16949, the pipeline must maintain immutable calculation logs that tie each control limit to the exact dataset version, operator shift, and equipment state at the time of generation.

-Orchestration & Dependency Management
+Orchestration and Dependency Management

 Idempotency is critical for SPC pipelines.
 Each DAG run should write to a versioned Parquet partition keyed by process_id, timestamp_window, and calculation_hash.
 This guarantees that reprocessing historical telemetry produces identical control limits, satisfying ISO 9001:2015 clause 7.5.3 requirements for controlled documentation.

-Production Visualization & Rendering
+Production Visualization and Rendering

 Interactive charts should overlay rule violation markers (e.g., red diamonds for Nelson Rule 1, yellow triangles for Rule 4) directly on the time-series axis.
 This visual encoding reduces cognitive load during shift handovers and accelerates root-cause analysis.

-Advanced Pipeline Adaptations & Resilience
+Advanced Pipeline Adaptations and Resilience

 Conclusion